How to make web applications support multiple browser windows

 Multiple modes

-- Shared tab - It is suitable for running in browsers that do not support SharedWorker/ServiceWorker.
-The server app is an instance with rendering that also runs in a browser window.
-In multiple browser windows, there is also only one server app, and after it is closed or refreshed, one instance of the other client apps will be converted to a server app.
+• Shared tab - Suitable for browsers that do not support SharedWorker or ServiceWorker.
+The server app runs in a browser window with rendering.
+Across multiple browser windows, there is still only one server app.
+If it is closed or refreshed, another client app instance can be promoted to server app.

 Example repo: SharedWorker/Detached window/iframe